 Zhang & Montag (2006) took Melgosa’s experiment a notch higher with the aim of establishing how well people could use different colour attributes.
 This study, also had two experiments, and in the first experiment, the main outcome being assessed was how fast and accurate a participant/observer could use the three different sets of colour controls (RGB; lightness(L), Chroma(C), Hue(H); and Lightness(L), redness/greenness(r/g), yellowness/blueness(y/b)) to match the colour of colour patches displayed on a screen (Zhang & Montag, 2006).
 The second experiment in this study took a different approach whereby participants were presented with colour pairs and were required to judge the similarity or difference of these pairs using the LCH control method or the L, r/g, y/b control method named above.

-In the actual experiment, two patches in the first experiment were displayed on the center of a computer screen while separated by a distance of about .5cm.
+In the actual experiment, two patches in the first experiment were displayed on the centre of a computer screen while separated by a distance of about .5cm.
 Using three sliders, participants were then required to match the two colour patches to be identical as much as possible.
 Seventeen out of the twenty-four participants were experienced, while seven were naïve in the first experiment.
 In the second experiment, eighteen observers were experienced, while thirteen were naïve (Zhang & Montag, 2006).

 Results of the first experiment indicated that expert participants/observers had higher accuracy in matching the patch pairs using the LCH sliders than when using those of RGB.
 For the naïve participants, the use of both LCH and the L, r/g, y/b sliders achieved better matching accuracy when compared to those of the RGB (Zhang & Montag, 2006).
 The matching accuracy of both naïve and expert participants was not statically different when using the L, r/g, y/b sliders.
 The average time taken to complete these tasks was also measured, whereby the average time for using RGB was 66s, LCH was 52 s, and the L, r/g, y/b sliders was 57s (Zhang & Montag, 2006).